top of page

 Tier 3 (Next 100) $450 Standard lot access

-Your reservation is fully refundable until the land officially closes.
+Your reservation is fully refundable until the land closing begins, less card processing fees.

-Once Shepherd’s Valley is purchased, your deposit converts into your lease payments and is deducted from the total due.
+Once Shepherd’s Valley Homesteads is purchased, your deposit converts into your lease payments and is deducted from the total due (i.e. the acres with higher reservation deposits have a longer delay before their monthly payment begins)

 Community Tools, Equipment & Future Improvements